45th Bombardment Squadron: Strategic Air Command

-Reactivated in 1953 under Strategic Air Command, receiving then second-line B-29s for training and organization.
-Replaced the propeller-driven B-29s with new B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+Reactivated in 1953 under Strategic Air Command (SAC), receiving then second-line B-29s for training and organization.
+Replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 In the late 1950s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
 Began sending aircraft to other B-47 wings as replacements in early 1964, being one of the last SAC squadrons equipped with the Stratojet.
 Inactivated in September when the last aircraft was retired.